Designing Agile Ecosystems with Org Topologies™

 In this session, two co-creators of Org Topologies™, Alexey Krivitsky and Roland Flemm, will share a method to design, assess and improve your organizational ecosystem.
 They will do that by familiarizing you with a set of organizational archetypes that are easy to spot in any organization.
 Hopefully, by the end of the talk, you will have much better clarity on which organization ecosystem you want to build and which behaviors you expect it to exhibit.
 Eventually, you shall be able to take this tool home and use it with your leadership group as a map in your ongoing, never-ending transformation journey toward agility.

-This session is a co-presentation from me and Alexey krivitsky.
-We will present our session using slides and joyful stories.
-We will have multiple interactions with the audienc where we will ask them questions and give te people the opportunity to discuss with their neighbors.
+This session is presented by Alexey and Roland using slides and joyful stories.
+We will have multiple interactions with the audience where we will ask them questions and give the people the opportunity to discuss with their neighbors.